 This lack of transparency is unacceptable.
 Providing even ball-park figures, or simple advice regarding ecological impact should be compulsory.
 It was clear a more radical approach was needed to get people’s attention, to start talking about this, so I wrote this article and made the website cryptoart.wtf.

 I was also approached by another cryptoartist asking about their footprint.
-They were horrified to hear it was in order of (over) a hundred tonnes of CO2.
-(To put this into perspective, across Europe and the US, the annual per capita carbon footprint including all industry, trade and imported goods is on the order of 10 tonnes of CO2 ).
+They were horrified to hear it was in order of a hundred tonnes of CO2.
+(To put this into perspective, across Europe and the US the annual per capita carbon footprint of all industry, trade, and imported goods is on the order of ten tons of CO2 ).

 The problem: the ecological cost

 While not as bad as Bitcoin, a single Ethereum (ETH) transaction is estimated to have a footprint on average of around 35 kWh .